 Repeat prescriptions will be available two working days after they have been requested.
+This is the case even if they are being sent electronically.
 For example, if you make your request on Monday, the prescription can be collected on Wednesday.
 Please take note of our half-day closures for training – see News for dates

 Tell you about change of address or telephone number

 Please ensure that the practice is kept informed of any change in address or telephone number as soon as possible.
 If you are expecting an appointment at the hospital, please make sure that you let the hospital know of your new contact details too.